medhachaitanya/Whatsapp-Web-Lock-Windows-UWP/README.md

 # Latest Windows Store App Policy: 10.1.1
 Any windows app that is a web app(web based) must be published by the owner of the related domain or website.
 In my case, the owner is Whatsapp(https://web.whatsapp.com).
 So, I cannot publish it in the store.
 However, I am making this app available to be downloaded via Github as this is needed by many of us including my friends.

-# The app is free and some of the development is still in progress.
+# The app is free and some of the work is still in progress.

 # Screenshots
 ![Screenshot-1](https://github.com/medhachaitanya/Whatsapp-Web-Lock-Windows-UWP/blob/master/Screenshot%201.PNG)